History of Dijon in Timeline

 In 1984, the race track of Dijon-Prenois hosted the Formula 1 French Grand Prix.

-Dijon hosted international basketball events such as the FIBA EuroBasket 1999.
+In 1999, the Palais des Sports de Dijon hosted international basketball events such as the FIBA EuroBasket.

-In the night of 5 and 6 January 2001, the owl carving on the church of Notre Dame in Dijon was damaged by vandalism and had to be restored.
+In the night of 5 and 6 January 2001, the owl sculpture (la chouette) on the church of Notre Dame was damaged by vandalism, after which it was restored.

-In 2008, Unilever closed its Amora mustard factory located in Dijon.
+In 2008, Unilever closed its Amora mustard factory in Dijon.

-In September 2012, Dijon opened a new tram system.
-Line T1, an 8.5 kilometres line with 16 stations, runs west–east from the Dijon railway station to Quetigny.
+In September 2012, tram Line T1 opened.
+It is an 8.5 kilometres (5.3 miles) line with 16 stations running west–east from the Dijon railway station to Quetigny.

-In December 2012, Line T2 opened in Dijon, an 11.5 km north–south line with 21 stations running between Valmy and Chenôve.
+In December 2012, tram Line T2 opened.
+It is an 11.5 km (7.1 miles) north–south line with 21 stations running between Valmy and Chenôve.